mahuntington/panpsychism/unit_01/w01d02/homework/w01d02_homework_Command_Line_Murders/command_line_murders/README.md

 To get started on how to use the command line, open `cheatsheet.md`.

+*Use your command line to view the information in the files*.
 Don't use a text editor to view any files except these instructions, the cheatsheet, and hints.